DonaldKwan/dmail/README.md

 __Decentralized email running on the Ethereum Blockchain__

 Dmail is a full stack decentralized application running on the Ethereum network that facilitates secure storage and retrieval of encrypted messages.
-Our initial implementation will use RSA to encrypt messages, enable users to generate public/private key pairs, and store public keys and encrypted ciphertext on the blockchain.
-Javascript on our front end will handle encryption, decryption, and key generation, then call our Solidity smart contracts to interact with the blockchain.
-Users will access their mailboxes through our UI, which maps their wallet’s address to memory on the blockchain containing their encrypted messages and public key.
-They can then decrypt messages by providing their private key on our site.
+Our initial implementation uses RSA to encrypt messages: users can generate public/private key pairs in their browser and then store their public keys and ciphertext on the blockchain.

-You can verify that no malicious Javascript is run to expose their private key, as our website's source code is available on GitHub.
+JavaScript on the front end handles encryption, decryption, and key generation, and then calls our Solidity smart contract to interact with the blockchain.
+You can access your mailbox through our UI, which maps your wallet’s address to memory on the blockchain containing your public key and any encrypted messages sent to you.
+You can then decrypt these messages by using your private key.
+You can verify that no malicious Javascript is run to expose your private key, as our website's source code is available on GitHub.

 _Brought to you by Team CropTops_